Females - winged and wingless

-Female fully winged or with wings no longer than thorax width.
-Body and legs mainly yellow with light brown markings, posterior margin of head brown; antennal segments V–VIII light brown; forewing weakly shaded.
-Antennae 8 to 9-segmented, segment VI with an incomplete oblique suture; segments III–IV with small forked sensorium.
-Head and pronotum without long setae.
+Female either fully winged, or with wings no longer than thorax width.
+Body and legs mainly yellow with light brown markings, posterior margin of head brown; antennal segments V–VIII light brown; fore wing weakly shaded.
+Antennae 8 or 9-segmented, segment VI with an incomplete oblique suture; segments III–IV with small forked sense cone.
+Head without long setae; maxillary palps 3-segmented.
+Pronotum without long setae.
 Metanotum reticulate, median setae well behind anterior margin.
-Forewing (when developed) with veinal setae shorter than half of wing width, first vein with 2 setae distally, second vein with 8–10 equally spaced setae.
+Fore wing (when developed) with veinal setae shorter than half of wing width, first vein with 2 setae distally, second vein with 8–10 equally spaced setae.
 Abdominal tergites medially with faint transverse reticulate lines; tergite VIII with posteromarginal comb complete, but microtrichia short and variable.

 Anaphothrips obscurus (Müller)